wkalt/puppetdb/documentation/pdb_support_guide.markdown

       "foo#~1" => "baz"

   The same rules apply recursively for larger structures.
-When a replace-facts command is received, PDB will compare the fact in hand against the fact paths and values in the database, add whatever new paths/values are required, and delete any pairs that have become invalidated.
+When a replace-facts command is received, PDB will compare the fact in hand against the paths and values in the database, add whatever new paths/values are required, and delete any invalidated pairs.

 * `deactivate-node`: The deactivate-node command just updates a column in the certnames table, and isn't likely to be the source of performance issues.

-### database
+### Database

-PuppetDB uses PostgreSQL.
+PDB uses PostgreSQL.
 The only good way to get familiar with the schema is to examine an [erd diagram][erd] and investigate for yourself on a running instance via the psql interactive console.
-The PuppetDB team is available for questions on the mailing list and in #puppet and #puppet-dev on freenode to answer any questions.
+The PDB team is available for questions on the mailing list and in #puppet and #puppet-dev on freenode to answer any questions.

 ## PDB Diagnostics

-When any issue is encountered with PuppetDB, the first priority should be collecting and inspecting the following:
+When any issue is encountered with PDB, the first priority should be collecting and inspecting the following:

-* PuppetDB logs (puppetdb.log, puppetdb-daemon.log, .hprof files in the log directory)
+* PDB logs (puppetdb.log, puppetdb-daemon.log, .hprof files in the log directory)
 * PostgreSQL logs
-* Screenshot of PuppetDB dashboard
+* Screenshot of PDB dashboard
-* PostgreSQL table, index, and database sizes
 * atop output on PDB system

-### PuppetDB logs
+### PDB Logs
-Search the PuppetDB logs for recurring errors that line up with the timing of the issue.
+Search the PDB logs for recurring errors that line up with the timing of the issue.
 Some common errors that may show in the PDB logs
 are:
 * database constraint violations: These will appear from time to time in most